rdinch/MathResourceStudio-Help/docs/tutorials/change-the-program-options.md

 3. Select one or more settings, then review the instructions for the settings before clicking OK.

+!!! note
-NOTE: Close all documents in the program before using the Resets function.
+    Close all documents in the program before using the Resets function.
 You must restart the program after resetting the application options.

 Reminder